Sandra Owusu-Ansah: Youth

 Owusu Ansah played has capped for Ghana at all levels starting from the U-17 level, the Black Princesses.
-She was named on the squad for the 2014 FIFA U-17 Women's World Cup at the age of 14.
-She scored two goals one against South Korea and the other against Canada as Ghana topped their group to qualify for the quarter-finals.
-They were however eliminated by Italy after a penalty shutout.
+She was named in the squad for the 2014 FIFA U-17 Women's World Cup at the age of 14.
+She scored two goals, one against South Korea and the other against Canada, as Ghana topped their group to qualify for the quarter-finals.
+They were however eliminated by Italy after a penalty shootout.

 She was immediately promoted to the U-20 team, the Black Maidens, where she scored four goals during the 2015 African U-20 Women's World Cup Qualifying Tournament to end as the team's top scorer and help Ghana qualify for the 2016 FIFA U-20 Women's World Cup.
 In 2016, whilst she was still eligible to play for the U17 side, with her previous experience she was named as the captain of the side, scoring two goals African U-17 Women's World Cup Qualifying Tournament to help Ghana secure a place at the world cup.

 She made the squad for the 2016 FIFA U-17 Women's World Cup in September 2016.
 After a 5–0 loss to Japan in their first group match, she scored in the following two matches against United States and Paraguay to help Ghana progress into the quarter-finals.
 They were however eliminated in the quarter-finals by North Korea after they scored a goal 90 minutes, and four minutes of additional time.
 Her goal against Paraguay was nominated for the goal of the tournament award by FIFA.

 Two months after captaining the U17 at the World Cup, in October 2016, she made the squad for the 2016 FIFA U-20 Women's World Cup.
 During the tournament, she scored a goal against France and was adjudged the player of the match, however Ghana were eliminated at the group stages.
 In 2018, she had become one of the key performers of the U20 side along with Ernestina Abambila and Princella Adubea.
 She scored 2 goals, whilst Adubea scored 10 goals during the qualifying tournament to help Ghana seal their spot for 2018 FIFA U-20 Women's World Cup.
 In July 2018, she made the squad for the main tournament, however before the start of the tournament Adubea got injured.
 Without her striking partner, she and her team struggled at the tournament and were eliminated in the group stages.
 She managed to score only a goal in the tournament in Ghana's 4–1 loss to France.
 At the end of the competition, she expressed the difficulty in their play due to absence of Adubea.